-Something I’ve been thinking about this week is the way game developers and fans can now interact so freely, and what this means for games and the gaming community.
+Something I’ve been thinking about this week is how game developers and fans can now interact so freely, and what this means for games and the gaming community.

-There are some situations where this ability is unambiguously a Good Thing.
-One studio that does this really well is Valve.
-For example, when fans loved Left 4 Dead, but were upset that its content had run over the expected release time, Valve responded by producing a complete revamped sequel a year later.
+There are some situations where this ability is unambiguously good, and some studios who balance their interactions really well.
+Most notably, Valve.
+For example, when fans loved Left 4 Dead, but were upset that its content had run over the expected release time, Valve responded by producing a completely revamped sequel a year later.

-And in 2007, when a group of college students began making a puzzle game based on Valve’s source engine , Valve responded not by suing them but by hiring them, giving the students the resources they needed to continue making their game.
-Considering the puzzle game later became Portal, Valve’s method was pretty much the epitome of win-win situations.
-(Not to sound a like a Valve fangirl here, but in terms of running a game studio they do do almost everything right).
+And when a group of college students began making a puzzle game in 2007 based on Valve’s Source engine , Valve responded not by suing them but by hiring them, providing the students with resources so they could continue making their game.
+Considering this puzzle game became Portal, Valve’s method was the epitome of win-win situations.

-This could easily have gone horribly wrong here, but BioWare stopped it being too invasive by actually listening to the forums .
+This could easily have gone horribly wrong here, but BioWare stopped it being too invasive by listening to the forums .
 For example, if a mathematically minded player gave evidence that a patch had shifted a weapon out of balance too much, it would then be repaired in a subsequent balance update.
-The fact that these updates were frequent and transparently relied upon actual gameplay and players opinions meant this system worked surprisingly well.
+Because these updates were frequent and transparently relied upon actual gameplay and players opinions, this system worked surprisingly well.

-This is where things start getting debateable: Yes, it was good that the developers listened to and did their best to respond to, the complaints they received, in order to make customers happy.
-However, its an odd thought that the writers entire creative vision was overrun and surrendered to the wishes of players.
-It reminds me of the “death of the author” concept in literature- that the authors view opinion of what their book meant is simply an opinion, nothing more.
+This is where the grey areas become visible.
+Yes, it was admirable that the developers listened to ,and did their best to respond to, the complaints they received in order to make customers happy.
+However, the idea that the writers’ entire creative vision was overrun and surrendered to the wishes of players is an odd one.
+It reminds me of the “death of the author” concept in literature, where the authors’ view of what their book meant is simply an opinion equal to any other.

-It’s interesting that game stories have finally reached the point where this is possible, but its also worrying, as its not clear what affect this will have on future games, such as whether it will make other studios less likely to take risks in their narrative in case people riot for a new ending.
+It’s interesting that game stories have finally reached the point where this is possible.
+Yet its also worrying, because the potential affect on future games is unknown.
+Will this make other studios less likely to take risks in their narrative in case people riot for a new ending?

-Finally, the bad side of developer/fan interaction, and my game developer here is EA/ Insomniac, who deserve roughly equal custody of the blame.
+Finally, on to a negative side of developer/fan interaction.
+My game developer here is Insomniac, although publishers EA deserve roughly equal custody of the blame.

-Eventually, we discovered that FUSE wasn’t brand new, originally being designed by Insomniac and a trailer released, under the name Overstrike before being modified by EA.
-So we looked up the Overstrike trailer… suddenly all the hate for FUSE made slightly more sense.
+Eventually, we discovered that FUSE had originally been designed as a different game, Overstrike, until it was modified by EA.
+So we looked up the Overstrike trailer… suddenly, all the hate for FUSE made slightly more sense.

-It turned out that the reasons behind these changes were almost entirely commercial: realism and violence sell better in shooters than more stylised graphics and clean deaths.
-Furthermore, the main reason for Overstrike losing its originality was to make it more like the games that already were known to be strong sellers…such as making characters more serious and less fun to fit the Alex Mason/ Marcus Fenix “anti-hero with a dark past” mould, or changing the mechanics to make the weapons feel more powerful like in most FPS’s.
+The reasons behind these changes were almost entirely commercial: realism and violence sell better in shooters than stylised graphics and clean deaths.
+Furthermore, the main reason for Overstrike losing its originality was to make it more like the games that known to be strong sellers.
+The characters were made more serious and less fun to fit the Alex Mason/ Marcus Fenix “anti-hero with a dark past” mould.